 - Does this look familiar?
-(Assignment 1, Section 3) - Except that there is more than 1 word input.
+(Assignment 1, Section 3) - Except that there is more than 1 word in the input.
 (There are n words)

-- We want to train a neural network to make this prediction - The Xi would be input as word embeddings, (of course?) - Could use pre-trained embeddings, like GloVe OR could have the embeddings themselves be learned as part of the process (i.e. randomly initialized like the rest of the network). - Where can we find the training data/examples? - Everything ever written, again! - Except it turns out, that this time, we are unlocking something very very powerful -> chatGPT, GPT-4 - The transformer architecture that we will use (first, as a classifier) is actually trained to do exactly the above prediction predict the probability that each word in the vocabulary is the next word after a sequence.
+- We want to train a neural network to make this prediction - The Xi would be input as word embeddings, (of course?), of dimension d - Could use pre-trained embeddings, like GloVe OR could have the embeddings themselves be learned as part of the process (i.e. randomly initialized like the rest of the network). - Where can we find the training data/examples? - Everything ever written, again! - Except it turns out, that this time, we are unlocking something very very powerful -> chatGPT, GPT-4, 40, Anthropic, Llama .....